benjaminjalebeau/FindAPet/README.md

 ## Description

 Webstite to help find pets according to lifestyle.
+This application uses displays content from data acquired and mergred from three seperate API's

 ## Prerequisites